 AWS fires back at Larry Ellison’s claims, saying it’s just Larry being Larry

-Art.snapchat.com counts down to augmented reality art launch with Jeff Koons
+Snapchat to launch augmented reality art platform tomorrow

 When Oracle chairman Larry Ellison announced his company’s new autonomous database product at the Oracle OpenWorld conference keynote, he took several minutes to disparage AWS, one of his chief rivals in the cloud market.
 As market leader, Amazon stands firmly in Ellison’s crosshairs, but AWS took exception to his comments, and decided to issue a public rebuke.

 The company was particularly bemused by Ellison’s claims that Redshift wasn’t elastic.
 “Now I know it’s called Amazon Elastic Cloud, it’s just not elastic,” Ellison told the keynote audience.
-“In other words, Amazon’s database, Redshift, cannot automatically increase the number of processors to run a bigger workload, then free up those processor.
+“In other words, Amazon’s database, Redshift, cannot automatically increase the number of processors to run a bigger workload, then free up those processors.
 Just can’t do it,” he said.
-He went onto claim you have to shut the system down, then start a new instance, copy the database to the new storage, then run it, then copy it back to the old one.
+He went on to claim you have to shut the system down, then start a new instance, copy the database to the new storage, then run it, then copy it back to the old one.

 To which an Amazon spokesperson replied: Rubbish (in so many words).